 How long would an average woman and man have to run to burn such a smoothie?

 - Man: almost 20 minutes

 How to make it right?
-A smoothie can be a great snack, but you have to realize how many calories and sugar it can contain and that by mixing it you lose most of the benefits of fiber.
-Its benefits can also be appreciated by people who have trouble eating breakfast in the morning and need to consume enough calories to last until noon.
+A smoothie can be great when you realise how much energy and sugar it can contain and that by mixing it you lose most of the benefits of fiber.
+Its benefits can also be appreciated by people who have trouble eating breakfast in the morning and need to receive enough energy to last until noon.
 Likewise, a smoothie is a suitable snack for busy people, as long as it contains enough of all nutrients, and is thus a complex liquid meal.
-Even after training, a smoothie is a good source of nutrients to regenerate the body.
-Therefore, don’t forget to enrich your smoothie with high-quality protein, whether in the form of a yogurt, milk, or high-quality whey or vegetable protein.
-Always add as many pieces of fruit, vegetables, nuts and seeds in your smoothie, as you normally eat for a snack or during the whole day.
-Remember that it is recommended to eat about 2 large pieces of fruit per day.
+Even after training, a smoothie is an interesting source of nutrients to regenerate the body.
+Therefore, don’t forget to enrich your smoothie with high-quality protein, whether in form of a yogurt, milk, or high-quality whey or vegetable protein.
+Always put as many pieces of fruit, vegetables, nuts and seeds in your smoothie, as you normally eat for a snack or during the whole day.
+Remember that it is recommended to eat about 2 larger pieces of fruit per day.

 5. Coffee and tea

 Of course, coffee and tea are drinks which are beneficial for our health.
 They contain a number of biologically active substances and are therefore associated with a reduced risk of developing various types of cancer, insulin resistance and type 2 diabetes, protection of the brain against ageing and a lower probability of developing neurodegenerative diseases.
 [15 –16]

 In pure form without the addition of sugar, milk or cream and various sweet syrups, these drinks are almost calorie-free.
 But sometimes a cappuccino with syrup in the largest size from popular cafés such as Starbucks or Costa Coffee can have a few hundred of totally unnecessary calories.